-The optimum combination of "flush", "boost" and "relax" durations is essential to reduce the overall dissolution time.
-The flush duration mainly impacts the sample melting process, the boost duration is responsible for transferring the dissolved sample through the sample transfer line and the relax duration is required to release the propellant helium gas avoiding microbubbles in the liquid-state sample before signal acquisition.
+The optimum combination of flush, boost, and relax durations is essential to reduce the overall dissolution time.
+The flush duration mainly impacts the sample melting process, the boost duration is responsible for transferring the dissolved sample through the sample transfer line, and the relax duration is required to release the propellant helium gas avoiding microbubbles in the liquid-state sample before signal acquisition.
 Among all three durations, the boost and relax duration have the highest impact on fast sample transfer and improved signal line shape respectively.
 Therefore, optimization of the boost time and relax time is of highest priority in the optimization.

-C.3 Sample transfer line
+3.3.3 Sample transfer line (c.3)

-The inner diameter (ID) and length of sample transfer line influences the speed of sample transfer from the polarizer to the signal acquisition spectrometer and also, influences the formation of bubbles in the dissolved sample.
-In our present set up, two different ID (1.575 mm and 2.375 mm) of sample transfer line were available.
+The inner diameter (ID) and length of the sample transfer line influence the speed of sample transfer from the polarizer to the signal acquisition spectrometer and, also, influence the formation of bubbles in the dissolved sample.
+In our present setup, two different IDs (1.575 and 2.375 mm) of sample transfer line were available.
 We investigated the effect of ID of sample transfer line on the liquid-state signal sensitivity.

-D. Signal acquisition
+3.4 Signal acquisition (d)

-Upon completion of the dissolution process, the liquid sample is collected to the NMR tube by gravity and the pulse sequence automatically triggers to start signal acquisition, after a relax delay (discussed above).
-All d-DNP enhanced NMR experiments were recorded at room temperature on a 400 MHz Bruker Avance Neo spectrometer equipped with a liquid-N2 cryogenically cooled probe (5 mm CryoProbeTM Prodigy BBFO with ATMA and Z-gradient from Bruker BioSpin) using standard optimized pulse sequence and calibrated pulse parameters.
+Upon completion of the dissolution process, the liquid sample is collected in the NMR tube by gravity, and the pulse sequence automatically triggers to start signal acquisition, after a relax delay (discussed above).
+All d-DNP-enhanced NMR experiments were recorded at room temperature on a 400 MHz Bruker AVANCE NEO spectrometer equipped with a liquid-N2 cryogenically cooled probe (5 mm CryoProbeTM Prodigy BBFO with ATMA and Z-gradient from Bruker BioSpin) using standard optimized pulse sequence and calibrated pulse parameters.
 The 13C spectra were recorded in a single scan at a 90° flip angle using Waltz-16 1H decoupling during acquisition.
-They were processed with 1 Hz Lorentzian line-broadening, zero filled to 256 k data points, Fourier transformed, manually phase corrected and automatically baseline corrected with a polynomial of degree 5.
+They were processed with 1 Hz Lorentzian line-broadening, zero-filled to 256 000 data points, Fourier-transformed, manually phase-corrected, and automatically baseline-corrected with a polynomial of degree 5.

-D.1 Pre-shimming and pre-tuning
+Pre-shimming and pre-tuning (d.1)

-Due to the rapidly decaying and irreversible nature of hyperpolarization, the method does not allow to perform tuning and shimming before acquisition of the signal on the hyperpolarized liquid sample.
+Due to the rapidly decaying and irreversible nature of hyperpolarization, the method does not allow tuning and shimming to be performed before acquisition of the signal on the hyperpolarized liquid sample.
 Therefore, the hyperpolarized signal is acquired on pre-tuned and pre-shimmed condition.
-Pre-tuning and pre-shimming are done using similar sample composition and maintaining similar sample height in the NMR tube as in the case of hyperpolarized signal acquisition.
-Moreover, to achieved improved line shape it is desirable to perform pre-shimming at the similar temperature as the temperature of hyperpolarized, dissolved liquid during signal acquisition.
-Note that to optimize the quality of experiments in methanol, we have acquired a 1H spectrum of the residual protonated methanol using the same dissolution settings with methanol-d4, and calculated the temperature of hyperpolarized liquid after injection (292)

-K) from the 1H chemical shift difference of the methyl and -OH groups.
-Then, the pre-shimming of identical sample was done at 292 K which helps to improve the line shape of 13C signals.
-We noticed that DNP signal acquisition at 292 K improves linewidth of 13C signals of metabolites by more than 11% compared to the DNP signal acquired at 298 K.
+Pre-tuning and pre-shimming are done using similar sample composition and maintaining a similar sample height in the NMR tube as in the case of hyperpolarized signal acquisition.
+Moreover, to achieved improved line shape, it is desirable to perform pre-shimming at the similar temperature as the temperature of hyperpolarized, dissolved liquid during signal acquisition.
+Note that to optimize the quality of experiments in methanol, we have acquired a 1H spectrum of the residual protonated methanol using the same dissolution settings with methanol-d4 and calculated the temperature of hyperpolarized liquid after injection (292 K) from the 1H chemical shift difference of the methyl and -OH groups.
+Then, the pre-shimming of identical sample was done at 292 K, which helps to improve the line shape of 13C signals.
+We noticed that DNP signal acquisition at 292 K improves linewidth of 13C signals of metabolites by more than 11 % compared to the DNP signal acquired at 298 K.

-4. Results and Discussion
+4 Results and discussion